 Timmy Green in Victoria ($$) — Beautiful unique atmosphere.
 Make sure to order the buttermilk blueberry pancakes for a delicious brunch.
 (PC: londontown.com)

-Sketch Tea Room ($$$) — The most Instagram worthy place you’ll ever go.
+Sketch Tea Room ($$$) — The most Instagram worthy place you’ll ever go filled with pink art deco decor.
 Make sure to order the sketch rich tea for an afternoon adult pick me up!
 (PC: The Sunday Chapter)

 London is a busy city so it can be hard to get around.
 Here are some tips to ease your mind so you can focus on sightseeing!

-The Heathrow Express ($) — One of the best ways to get into the city of London from the airport.
-It takes only 15 minutes from the airport to Paddington Station (a major tube hub) and can get you almost anywhere in London with the quick transfer.
-If you have a lot of luggage, this may not be the best option.
-However, if you travel light this might be the way for you!
+($) — The best way to get into the city of London from the airport.
+It takes only 15 minutes from the airport to Paddington Station (a major tube hub) and can get you anywhere in London with the quick transfer.
+I would only advise against this if you have a lot of luggage.

-Harrod’s ($$$) — The epitome of London Luxury shopping.
+($$$) — Home to London’s most luxurious shopping.
 Founded in 1894 and owned by the state of Qatar, this department store is the largest in Europe covering 1.1 million square feet across 7 floors.
 You have to swing by Shoe Heaven (yes it’s literally called that) containing 17 high-end shoe boutiques that will make you want to drop your entire year’s salary in one swipe.

-Carnaby Street ($$) — In the heart of London’s West End is this unique shopping & dining area which covers 14 streets and has over 100 shops and 60 restaurants.
+($$) — In the heart of London’s West End is this unique shopping & dining area which covers 14 streets and has over 100 shops and 60 restaurants.
 It was the birthplace of the fashion and cultural revolution in the ’60s and is commonly known as the “Capital of Cool”.
-Make sure to check out Kingly Court – an open-air restaurant hub with tons of great eats to choose from!
+Don’t miss a visit to Kingly Court – an open-air restaurant hub with tons of great eats to choose from!

 Another place to visit during your time in London is Notting Hill.
 All about RosaLilla has written a self-guided walking tour of Notting Hill to help you explore.
 You can check it all out here!

 I hope you enjoyed this travel guide and it helped you make your London trip even better!
-If you enjoyed this share it with your friends and family!
-And for more of my travel guides head here!
+For more of my travel guides head here!